 - Pad pet bai yee rai (spicy stir fry with tree basil)

 In London Thai basil is easily accessible in most well stocked East Asian supermarkets.
 You are likely to find it in Chinatown.
 Holy basil is a little trickier to find, but if you seek out a Thai supermarket and ring ahead, then you might have luck.
 Sometimes online retailers Thai Food Direct and Thai Food Shop have lemon basil in stock.
 They usually have Thai and holy basil as well.
-I have never seen tree basil for sale in the UK (I grow my own).
+As mentioned, tree basil is trickier to find but some online Thai markets may sell it as cumin leaf.
+Your best chance of finding it is to look for scent leaf at a Nigerian grocer.